Self-guided Walking Tour

 4. Frankford Cemetery

 Frankford Cemetery was the burial site for members of the Frankford community and the surrounding area.
-Burials continue today.
 Many of those buried today are descended from early Frankford ancestors.
-It is believed that indigenous people were laid to rest
+It is believed that indigenous people were laid to rest at or near

 5. Hall’s Branch and Indian Springs

-Hundreds of years ago, Native Americans and buffalo formed the wide Shawnee Trail that ran from southwestern Texas past Austin, Waco, and Dallas, eventually crossing the Red River, then through Oklahoma and on to Kansas and Missouri.
+Hundreds of years ago, indigenous people and buffalo traveled the wide Shawnee Trail that ran from southwestern Texas past Austin, Waco, and Dallas, eventually crossing the Red River, then through Oklahoma and on to Kansas and Missouri.
 At Dallas, the

 6. Wagon Yard